piegope/doc/docs/en/kb/remote-desktop-manager-macos/how-to-articles/macos-typing-macro-perform-authentication.md

 ---
 eleventyComputed:
-  title: Remote Desktop Manager {{ en.MAC }} Typing Macro to Perform Authentication
+  title: Remote Desktop Manager {{ en.MAC }} typing macro to perform authentication
 ---
 With {{ en.RDMMAC }}, it is possible to send the credential through a typing macro using variables.